The National Lottery Heritage Fund

-The Heritage Lottery Fund is the largest dedicated funder of heritage in the UK.
+The National Lottery Heritage Fund is the largest dedicated funder of heritage in the UK.
 Funding is raised from the National Lottery for good causes like heritage, arts, sport and charities.
 Every ticket sold contributes funds to good causes across the UK.

 Click below to find projects funded by the National Lottery in Lincolnshire.